 Unitholders have limited control over changes in the REIT's policies and operations, which increases the uncertainty and risks of an investment in the REIT.
-The board of trustees of the REIT will determine major policies, including policies regarding financing, growth, debt capitalization, qualification as a "real estate investment trust" and distributions to Unitholders.
-The board of trustees of the REIT may amend or revise these and other policies without a vote of Unitholders.
+The Board will determine major policies, including policies regarding financing, growth, debt capitalization, qualification as a "real estate investment trust" and distributions to Unitholders.
+The Board may amend or revise these and other policies without a vote of Unitholders.
 Pursuant to the Declaration of Trust, Unitholders have a right to vote only on limited matters.
-The trustees' broad discretion in setting policies and Unitholders' inability to exert control over those policies increases the uncertainty and risks of an investment in the REIT.
+The Trustees' broad discretion in setting policies and Unitholders' inability to exert control over those policies increases the uncertainty and risks of an investment in the REIT.